f1redf0x/exvirion-web/content/posts/pipeline.md

 To quote the guy from P90X: "I hate it, but I love it!"

 # Changelog:
-Almost as if to prove a point, I tested this post on my pipeline to see if netlify would automatically grab my changes to github.
+Almost as if to prove a point, I tested this post on my pipeline to see if netlify would automatically grab my changes from github.
 It did, but because I didn't change the Frontmatter draft param from true to false, I kept thinking that netlify made the mistake.
 Whenever you solve a problem you go through the 5 stages of troubleshooting:

 1. Denial - It was netlify!
 2. Anger - Why is it doing that?